Tiverton huntsman John Norrish jailed for four years for party rape

-At Exeter Crown Court, the Tiverton Staghounds huntsman was sentenced and told by a judge his actions were a "grave abuse of a vulnerable woman".'Passed out'
+At Exeter Crown Court, the Tiverton Staghounds huntsman was sentenced and told by a judge his actions were a "grave abuse of a vulnerable woman".

 The court heard that Norrish offered the woman a lift home after the event in Chawleigh last July.

 The victim told the jury: "He leaned across and tried to touch my neck and kiss my neck.

 "I was just lying there, not making any noise.
 I was just scared and did not know what to do.
 I must have passed out.

 "I was very drunk and it happened so fast.
 I asked him to stop and I thought he would.
 He was a strong man and I was not able to get him off."